-Note that there may also be privacy law issues that have to be taken into account when undertaking various types of screening, including conducting an appropriate privacy impact assessment as part of introducing any measure that involves collection, use and disclosure of personal information.
-Privacy concerns will need to be balanced against health and safety considerations.
+Note that there may also be privacy law issues that have to be taken into account when undertaking various types of screening, although they will need to be balanced against health and safety considerations.
 For further information on COVID-19-related privacy issues, please contact a member of the Dentons Privacy and Cybersecurity group.